 Here’s a peek at our “new” aqua lawn chairs!

 And here’s what they looked like before:

 Painting plastic is nearly identical to painting other surfaces.
-Although many Rust-Oleum paint products can be applied without a primer - or include a built-in primer - it was recommended that these chairs be primed first.
-I cheated and used a Rustoleum paint + primer combo in flat white as my first coat, because that's what I had on hand.
-Other than that, the steps for painting plastic were simple!
+Although many Rust-Oleum paint products can be applied without a primer – or include a built-in primer – it was recommended that these chairs be primed first.
+I cheated and used a Rustoleum paint + primer combo in flat white as my first coat, because that’s what I had on hand.
+Other than that, the steps for how to spray paint plastic lawn chairs were simple!